AlibabaCloudDocs/ecs/intl.en-US/Instance/Manage instances/Reset the logon password of an instance.md

 3. In the top navigation bar, select a region.

-4. Based on the number of instances for which you want to change passwords, you can perform different operations.
+4. Based on the number of instances whose passwords you want to change, you can perform different operations.

     -   To reset the password of a single instance, find the instance and choose **More** \> **Password/Key Pair** \> **Reset Password** in the **Actions** column.